 North Flight Aero Med

-The primary response teams include pilots, registered nurses and flight paramedics who specialize in transporting and treating critically ill and injured patients.
+The primary response teams include pilots and Flight Nurse / Paramedics who specialize in transporting and treating critically ill and injured patients.
 All team members are certified in Advanced Cardiac Life Support (ACLS), pediatric (PALS), neonatal (NRP), and trauma care.

 Frequently Asked Questions